uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-checker-mode/chief_judge_source_fidelity.md

 2. "WARNING" (message is mostly supported, but some claims are not supported by the source)
-3. "REJECTED" (X makes claims or advice not directly supported by the source, and gives no warning to the user about this fact.)
+3. "REJECTED" (X makes claims or advice not directly supported by the source, and gives no warning to the user that it has "gone out-of-bounds".)

 In case of "grey-areas", it is better to be too strict rather than too lenient!
 However, do not be too picky about exact wording; focus on the content.
 Report